Characterizing the Most Common Types of Arthritis

 Despite its prevalence, arthritis isn’t completely understood.
 It can begin unexpectedly, masquerade as other diseases, and defy treatment.
 Sometimes symptoms are clear and visible (stiff, swollen joints are a hallmark of many types), but often the pain and discomfort won’t show up on the surface of the body.

-If you suspect arthritis is the source of your pain, stiffness and inflammation, the first step is a concise and accurate diagnosis.
-Here are 10 of the most common types of the disease to watch out for.
+If you suspect arthritis is the source of your pain, stiffness, and inflammation – the first step is a concise and accurate diagnosis.
+Here are 10 of the most common types of arthritis to watch out for.